-- Allow the script to attempt to bind the GCP user or service account
+- Allow the script to attempt to bind the Google Cloud user or service

 cluster-adminrole on your cluster.
 The script determines the user account from the

-gcloud config get-value core/accountcommand.
+gcloud config get core/accountcommand.
 If you are running the script locally with a user account, make sure that you call the

 gcloud auth logincommand before running the script.
 If you need to change the user account, run the

 gcloud config set core/account GCP_EMAIL_ADDRESScommand where GCP_EMAIL_ADDRESS is the account that you use to log in to Google Cloud.